 What NOT to Do When Your Relationship is in Crisis

 Of course, all these things are difficult to do when you are feeling angry or hurt.
 That is normal.
-Many couples require the support of a third person to help them have talk through emotionally loaded topics without it turning into a fight.
-In my opinion, couples who use this opportunity to get some help get a chance to increase their understanding of each other, make necessary changes to their relationship, and do important work that will make their relationship better, stronger, happier and more fulfilling than ever before.
+Many couples require the support of a good couples counselor to help them talk through emotionally loaded topics without it turning into a fight.
+In my opinion, couples who use this opportunity to get some help get a chance to increase their understanding of each other, make necessary changes to their relationship, and do important work that will make their relationship better, stronger, happier, and more fulfilling than ever before.

 So many couples who go through this together, and use it as an opportunity for constructive change, get to the other side and say: “We’re so glad this happened.”
 Because without that rocky patch, nothing would have changed.

 Growth is scary.
 It is not always comfortable.
 It takes an enormous amount of courage, hope, and love to stay in the ring with each other and work through tough stuff — especially when you’re hurting and angry.
 But saving your marriage is worth it.

 So hang in there, and use this time to launch a positive new chapter in your relationship.

 Dr. Lisa Marie Bobby is the founder and clinical director of Growing Self.
 She is a licensed psychologist, a licensed marriage and family therapist, and a board-certified coach, as well as the author of “Exaholics: Breaking Your Addiction to Your Ex Love,” and the host of The Love, Happiness & Success Podcast.

 If you’re ready to grow, we’re here to help.
 Connect with us, and let us know your hopes and goals.
 We’ll follow up with recommendations, and will help you schedule a first, free consultation.